 Jarrett Evan Samson

 Jarrett Evan Samson (he/him) has spent almost 15 years working in comics retailing, beginning at Golden Age Collectables in Vancouver and most recently serving as the Events & Social Media Manager at the legendary Beguiling Books & Art in Toronto.
-He has also worked as a member of the Toronto Comic Arts Festival team as well as its year-round shop Page & Panel and previously served on the board of directors for VanCAF.
-Outside of comics, he has been a concert organizer/promoter, DJ, playwright, record label honcho and has worn many further arts-industry hats.
+He has also worked as a member of the Toronto Comic Arts Festival team (as well as its year-round shop Page & Panel) and previously served on the board of directors for VanCAF.
+Outside of comics, Jarrett has been a concert organizer/promoter, musician, writer, DJ, playwright, record label honcho and worn many further arts-industry hats.
 Jarrett is also the singer/songwriter of tolerated Canadian band Tough Age. (portrait by Connor Willumsen)

 Before joining VanCAF, Robin McConnell was the host of the long running Inkstuds Podcast.
 He has interviewed over 700 cartoonists and had a book of interviews published by Conundrum Press in 2011.
 Robin brings a 20 year history of working in non-profit settings, with significant experience in financial management and organizational capacity building. (portrait by Charmaine Verhagen)

 Haley (she/her) has been part of the VanCAF board since 2017, joining in as Secretary and moving to Vice President in 2020.
 Her first comic convention she ever attended was in fact the inaguaral VanCAF 2012, where she realized that comics were the thing that brought her life immense joy.
 Since then, she has had her work published in several comic and art anthologies, successfully ran two comic kickstarters, and has drawn hundreds of wonderful pet portraits.